csparker/deep_qmri/Hackers_Guide.md

 *Other*

-Repository for the original deep learning of qMRI\
+Repository for the original deep learning of qMRI (this is where I got the template)\
 https://github.com/sebbarb/deep_ivim